 The 1901 season proved to be the pinnacle of Noodles Hahn's short career.
-Pitching for a hapless Reds club that finished in last place with only 52 wins, Noodles won 22 games (against 19 defeats), racking up 42% of his team's victories -- the second-highest percentage in modern National League history, behind only Steve Carlton's remarkable 46% in 1972.
+Pitching for a hapless Reds club that finished in last place with only 52 wins, Noodles won 22 games (against 19 defeats), racking up 42% of his team's victories -- the second-highest percentage in modern National League history, behind only Steve Carlton's remarkable 46% for the 1972 Philadelphia Phillies.
 For the third consecutive season Hahn led the NL in strikeouts with a career-high 239, and he also led the league in complete games (41) and innings pitched (375).
-On May 22 against Boston he became the first player since the introduction of the modern pitching distance to strike out 16 batters in a nine-inning game, a mark that wouldn't be surpassed until Dizzy Dean struck out 17 on July 30, 1933.
+On May 22 against Boston he became the first player since the introduction of the modern pitching distance to strike out 16 batters in a game, a mark that wouldn't be surpassed until Dizzy Dean struck out 17 on July 30, 1933.

 Not surprisingly, the new American League, fresh off its inaugural season, tried to entice Hahn to enter its fold.
 While Hahn was in the process of negotiating a salary of around $3,500 with the Reds, Harry Killilea, principal owner of the Boston Americans, came to Cincinnati and offered him a salary of $4,000 to jump.
 Hahn liked Cincinnati and had a sweetheart there that he didn't want to leave, but he also wanted some assurance that the Reds would improve.
 "I pitched 40 games during the past season, yet I did more work than if I had pitched 80 games with a winning team behind me," he told The Sporting News.
 Hahn showed remarkable prescience by telling the Cincinnati Enquirer: "If a fellow can't get a fat salary in 1902, he will never reach for I think something will give before the war is another year old."
 While pondering his baseball future, Hahn took a couple weeks off to go hunting in the woods near Madeira, Ohio.
 In the end, Hahn accepted a salary of $4,200 to stay with the Reds, a dramatic increase over his salary of $1,800 only two years before.
 His new contract made Hahn the highest paid Red, an honor most acknowledged he deserved.